Physical Side Effects of Cocaine Abuse

 The long-term effects of cocaine on the digestive system often cause irregular bowel movements.
 This can result in constipation or diarrhea.

-If you or a loved one are struggling with a cocaine addiction, Zinnia Healing can help.
+If you or a loved one are struggling with a cocaine addiction, Zinnia Health can help.
 We offer various levels of care to suit your needs and numerous evidence-based treatment programs like 12-step and Cognitive Behavioral Therapy (CBT) for cocaine abuse.
 Call us at (855) 430-9439 to learn more.

 Cocaine and the Digestive System